beazani/SecurityEngineering-Week4-Task3/README.md

 ![Vulnerability POST](Images/Subtask2/vulnerabilityPost.png)

 When clicking Generate on the Weak Session IDs page, the server sets a cookie named dvwaSession with a numeric value.
 The application generates dvwaSession by using the current Unix timestamp as the session identifier.<br>
 The Unix epoch treats time as a single running count of seconds measured from a fixed origin, which is 00:00:00 UTC on 1 January 1970.
-The cookie is how many whole seconds have elapsed since that origin, this value is the epoch time (or Unix timestamp).<br><br>
+The cookie is how many whole seconds have elapsed since that origin, this value is the epoch time (or Unix timestamp).

 In my two repeats example, in DVWA I saw two cookies: